How the West will use frozen Russian assets to back Ukraine – DW – 06/13/2024

 Vital to make Ukraine aid Trump-proof

 The one-off loan does, however, help the West out of a huge funding shortfall.
-The EU has struggled to make up for the US funding shortfall over the past year.
+The EU has struggled to make up for the delay in US funding over the past few months.
 In the short term, this compromise will make the aid to Ukraine somewhat Trump-proof.
 The former US president previously vowed to cut support to Kyiv if reelected in November but has recently toned down his rhetoric around the funding issue.

 Ukraine's need for aid is likely to remain high for several years, including billions for the reconstruction of damaged power infrastructure during the conflict, and the rebuilding of cities once it is over.